Contributors: Victoria Grainger, Founder, Wellness Works Canada

 Preventing, recognizing, addressing and mediating bullying and harassment

 Creating trust in management and between colleagues (discuss ways to encourage people to challenge processes/ideas, speak up and share ideas)

 How to create greater awareness of employee family assistance programs, linkage to resources at work or in the community that promote physical, mental and emotional wellness and/or offer new resources to support well-being

 3. Supporting a healthy management philosophy and business practices

 How can leaders better model well-being?

-What practices can better support well-being (flexible work, more autonomy, walking meetings, culture to talk about mental health through the Not Myself Today campaign, holding managers accountable to supporting well-being through performance development, healthy values, better work design, Mental Health First Aid etc.)
+What practices can better support well-being (flexible work, more autonomy, walking meetings, culture to talk about mental health through the Not Myself Today campaign, holding managers accountable for supporting well-being through performance development, healthy values, better work design, Mental Health First Aid etc.)

 4. Creating a healthy physical environment

 Is it easy for employees to bike to work (i.e. – is there safe bike storage), are the stairs friendly for everyday use (stairwell beautification), is there space that can be used to disconnect or exercise, do you have sit-stand desks or meeting rooms?